 In the United States, the average adult spends a significant amount of time on their smartphones daily, and a majority admit to feeling unable to go without their phones for an extended period.
 This reliance on mobile devices directly fuels the popularity of mobile gambling.

-Mobile phones are the primary device for a significant portion of online gamblers.
-Notably, younger demographics (18-34 years old) show a much higher preference for mobile gambling compared to older age groups.
+Mobile phones are the primary device for a significant portion of online gamblers, with smartphones accounting for nearly 80% of all online gambling access globally.
+Notably, younger demographics (18-34 years old) show a much higher preference for mobile gambling compared to older age groups, and the 18-24 segment is posting the fastest growth rate in the industry at an 11.98% CAGR through 2031.
 Younger gamblers also tend to utilize a wider range of devices, including laptops and tablets.

 Blockchain